 In consultation with an academic advisor, each student must develop an Educational Planner through DegreeMAP that governs the student’s degree requirements.
 The Educational Planner should be established soon after matriculation and must be completed before the end of the student’s first semester.
 The Educational Planner must be approved by the advisor.

-Non-Thesis Option: The program of study consists of 12 graduate-level courses totaling 36 credit hours.
+Non-thesis option—36 credits in coursework.
 Three types of course requirements are included in the curriculum: common course requirements, focus course requirements, and approved electives.
 Common course requirements are taken by all students in the MS program in systems engineering.
 Focus course requirements are taken by all students within the area of focus.
-Approved elective requirements are courses that require the approval of the student's individual academic advisor.
-The course requirements for the program are detailed below.
+Elective courses require the approval of the student's academic advisor.

-Thesis Option: To register in the thesis option, students must submit their advisor-approved plan of study and thesis area to the department chair.
-In addition to the course requirements below, students should take the thesis course sequence: EMSE 6998 (Thesis Research) and EMSE 6999 (Thesis Research), ideally in the last two semesters prior to graduation.
-Note that such thesis credits may be used in lieu of the electives.
-Hence, the program of study requires a minimum of 36 credit hours.
-While registered in the thesis course sequence, students shall work with the faculty member under whom the thesis is to be written.
+Thesis option—36 credits, including the thesis.
+To register in the thesis option, students must submit their advisor-approved plan of study and thesis area to the department chair.
+In addition to the course requirements, students take the thesis course sequence, EMSE 6998 and EMSE 6999, ideally in the final two semesters of the program.
+Thesis credits may be used in lieu of electives.
+Hence, the program of study requires a minimum of 36 credits.
+While registered in the thesis course sequence, students work with the faculty member under whom the thesis is to be written.
 Students may consult with their advisors, but they have primary responsibility for their own thesis.
 Students defend their theses orally before a committee of SEAS faculty members.

 |EMSE 6001||The Management of Technical Organizations|